borg286/sevtech/README.md

 * Save your iron, you will need a lot of it and it's not as common as in regular modded mc.

+* You can make glass panes quickly by first dying glass, then crafting 6 of them like normal.

 ### Things to look out for

 * If you see an Enderman you should absolutely try to kill him.
 In a future release see if you can you should make a Luck 3 totem pole as well.
 Ender pearls are important.
 Endermen will only drop ender dusts.
 You can smelt these in the melter and cast them to ender pearls using the pan cast.